Rosa Bonheur Biography | Oil Painting Reproductions

 She additionally studied animal anatomy and osteology by going to the abattoirs of Paris and by performing dissections of animals at the École Nationale Vétérinaire d'Alfort, the National Veterinary Institute in Paris.
 There she arranged detailed studies which she would later use as references for her compositions and figures.

 Rosa Bonheur got a French government commission which led to her first great achievement, Plowing in the Nivernais, shown in 1849.
 Her most celebrated work was the monumental Horse Fair, finished in 1855, which measured eight feet high by sixteen feet wide.
-It prompted global notoriety and acknowledgment and that same year she ventured out to Scotland, She was particularly famous in England, however less so in her native France.
+It prompted global notoriety and acknowledgment and that same year she ventured out to Scotland, She was particularly famous in England, but less so in her native France.

-Rosa Bonheur is generally thought to be the most celebrated not only a female painter but an animal painter of the nineteenth century.
+Rosa Bonheur is generally thought to be the most celebrated not only female painter but an animal painter of the nineteenth century.
 A considerable lot of her canvases, which had not beforehand been shown publicly, were sold at auction in Paris in 1900.
 One of her works, Monarchs of the Forest, sold at auction in 2008 for over US$205,000.

 Art Movement: Realism.